CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/sharing.rst

 **Sharing VICE apps with collaborators**
 ----------------------------------------

-You can share your VICE workspace with colleagues (whith a CyVerse account) who can see and edit your notebooks, logs, and outputs.
+You can share your running VICE workspace with colleagues (with a CyVerse account) who can see and edit your notebooks, logs, and outputs.

-**To share your workspace**
+**To share your running workspace**

 |vice-share-1|